-Amber-Rose Rush: Venod Skantha's life out of control spiralled into murder
+Amber-Rose Rush: Venod Skantha's out-of-control life that spiralled into murder

 He had barely any memory about cleaning the vehicle and his recall of who cleaned the knife was oddly scant.

-He accepted, under cross-examination from Mr Eaton, that washing his friend's blood from the weapon would be a harrowing experience, but was then unable to confirm whether it was he or Skantha who had done it.
+He accepted, under cross-examination from Eaton, that washing his friend's blood from the weapon would be a harrowing experience, but was then unable to confirm whether it was he or Skantha who had done it.

 In Balclutha, the defendant burned his bloody clothes, toasting marshmallows over the flames but the details again were hazy.